CuriousCat-7/pytorch-yolo3-1/README.md

 ### pytorch-yolo2
+in this project, we transform yolo2 to yolo3
 Convert https://pjreddie.com/darknet/yolo/ into pytorch.
 This repository is trying to achieve the following goals.
 - [x] implement RegionLoss, MaxPoolStride1, Reorg, GolbalAvgPool2d
 - [x] implement route layer